Relative double commutants in coronas of separable C*-algebras: Introduction

 \section{Introduction}

 Let $S$ be a subset of an algebra~$D$.
 Its \textit{relative commutant\/} $S'$ in $D$ is defined by

 that is, the centraliser of $S$ in~$D$.
-Clearly, $S'$ is always a subalgebra of $D$, which is unital if $D$ is.
-The relative double commutant, $S''$, is $S''=(S')'$.
-In the case when $D=B(\cal H)$ for a Hilbert space~$\cal H$, the adjective `relative' is customarily dropped.
+Clearly, $S'$ is always a subalgebra of $D$, being unital if $D$ is.
+The double relative commutant, $S''$, is $S''=(S')'$.
+In the case when $D=B(\hs)$ for a Hilbert space~$\hs$, the adjective `relative' is customarily dropped.
 In a similar vein, the \textit{unitisation\/} of a subalgebra $A$ of a unital algebra $D$ is the algebra generated by $A$ and the identity of~$D$.

 The most fundamental result in all of von Neumann algebra theory is arguably von Neumann's double commutant theorem, published in 1929 (see~\cite{vonNeumann}).
-We phrase the theorem as follows: \begin{thm} Given a *-subalgebra of $B({\cal H})$, the double commutant of the subalgebra is equal to the weak* closure of its unitisation. \end{thm} Approximately half a century later, Voiculescu~\cite{voi0,voi} proved a remarkable and unexpected \textsl{C*}-algebraic version of the above theorem: \begin{thm} Let $C(\cal H):=B({\cal H})/K({\cal H})$ be the Calkin algebra of a separable infinite-dimensional Hilbert space~${\cal H}$.
-The double relative commutant of a separable \Cs* is the unitisation of that subalgebra. \end{thm} Recall that the multiplier algebra ${\cal M}(B)$ of a given \C* $B$ is the idealizer of $B$ in its enveloping von Neumann algebra~$B^{**}$.
-Since the multiplier algebra of the compact operators ${\cal K}:=K({\cal H})$ is $B({\cal H})$, we may reasonably regard the corona algebras ${\cal M}(B)/B$ as a generalization of the Calkin algebra considered by Voiculescu.
+We phrase the theorem as follows: \begin{theorem} Given a *-subalgebra of $B({\hs})$, the double commutant of the subalgebra is equal to the weak* closure of its unitisation. \end{theorem} Approximately half a century later, Voiculescu~\cite{voi0,voi} proved a \textsl{C*}-algebraic version of the above theorem: \begin{theorem} Let $C(\hs):=B({\hs})/K({\hs})$ be the Calkin algebra of a separable infinite-dimensional Hilbert space~${\hs}$.
+The double relative commutant of a separable \Cs* is the unitisation of that subalgebra. \end{theorem} Recall that the multiplier algebra $\Mb$ of a given \C* $B$ is the idealizer of $B$ in its enveloping von Neumann algebra~$B^{**}$.
+Since the multiplier algebra of the compact operators ${ K}:=K({\hs})$ is $B({\hs})$, we may reasonably regard the corona algebras $\Mbb$ as a generalization of the Calkin algebra considered by Voiculescu.
 At a conference in 1988, Pedersen posed the problem of generalizing Voiculescu's theorem to the setting of general corona algebras~\cite{pedersen.corona}, and this note provides a partial answer to his problem.

-In~\cite{EKrelcomm}, Elliott and the first-named author already obtained the following relative double commutant theorem for hereditary subalgebras in \C*s of the form $\Mbb$ with $B$ simple and separable.
+We use some ideas from Kadison-Singer \cite{KadisonSinger}, a theorem from $KK$-theory \cite{EK}, and previous double commutant theorems \cite{EKrelcomm,GN} in our proof.
+In~\cite{EKrelcomm} is the following double relative commutant theorem for hereditary subalgebras in \C*s of the form $\Mbb$ with $B$ simple and separable: